omarkhan/coffeedoc/README.md

     Options:
-        -o, --output: Set output directory (default: ./docs) --commonjs  : Use if target scripts use CommonJS for module loading (default) --requirejs : Use if target scripts use RequireJS for module loading (not yet implemented)
+        -o, --output: Set output directory (default: ./docs) --commonjs  : Use if target scripts use CommonJS for module loading (default) --requirejs : Use if target scripts use RequireJS for module loading

 If [targets] is a directory, CoffeeDoc will recursively document all `.coffee` files found under that directory.